 - SOS Community Services has installed porto potties with sinks at both their Ypsilanti locations to help those experiencing homelessness meet their hygiene needs (114 North River Street in Ypsilanti & 101 South Huron Street in Ypsilanti)

 - AAATA/The Ride will temporarily suspend the collection of fares on all fixed routes and demand response services to limit passenger and driver interaction.
+Transportation is only available for critical medical appointments (dialysis, chemotherapy, etc.)

 - AAATA/The Ride limits bus capacity to 15 people, NightRide and MyRide services suspended.
-Click here for Individual Route Maps & Schedules During COVID-19 Reduced Service
+Click here for Individual Route Maps & Schedules During COVID-19 Reduced Service.

 Home Services– Utilities